andyferstl/andyferstl.github.io/index.md

 layout: default
 ---

-I'm currently a physics professor at <a href="https://www.winona.edu/physics" target ="_blank"> Winona State University </a>.
+I'm currently a physics professor at <a href="https://www.winona.edu/physics" target ="_blank"> Winona State University </a> where we offer degrees in Physics and General Engineering

 [Fall 2024 Office Hours and Class Schedule](./another-page.html).